 Pregnancy hormones can trigger a wide range of emotions that can leave you (and your partner) reeling.
-One minute you’re laughing like crazy and the next you’re sobbing like a loony . . . all at a commercial.
-It can be a crazy and emotional time in your life, for sure.
-But just be sure to keep tabs on your deep emotional state.
-Depression during pregnancy is more common than many women realize, so keep tabs on yourself and always seek help if you feel your mood swings are something a little more serious.
+One minute you’re laughing like crazy, and the next, you’re sobbing like a loony . . . all at a commercial.
+It can be a crazy and emotional time, for sure.
+But be sure to keep tabs on your deep emotional state.
+Depression during pregnancy is more common than many women realize, so keep tabs on yourself and always seek help if you feel your mood swings are something a little more serious.1

 Aches and Pains

-It is challenging to enjoy being pregnant when you are feeling sick all the time.
-While most women will endure some pregnancy symptoms for short periods, some women suffer many aches and pains throughout their entire pregnancy.
+It is challenging to enjoy being pregnant when you are constantly feeling sick.
+While most women will endure some pregnancy symptoms for short periods, some suffer many aches and pains throughout their entire pregnancy.
 Gas, back pain, nausea, heartburn, swollen feet, constipation, constant peeing . . . the list could go on forever.
-Try to remember that these things will eventually go away, but don’t beat yourself up for feeling miserable about it.
+Remember that these things will eventually go away, but don’t beat yourself up for feeling miserable about it.

 Personally, with my pregnancies, I did not enjoy being pregnant because I suffered just about every one of these issues.
 With my first baby, I was moody and in pain constantly (I have chronic back issues), and I had a lot of fear.
-With my second baby, I was sick for a very long time, depressed, my back pain rendered me immobile, and I got pregnant with him before I was really ready for a second.
-I also felt immense guilt for being pregnant at all when my beloved sister was going through infertility.
+With my second baby, I was sick for a very long time and depressed, my back pain rendered me immobile, and I got pregnant with him before I was really ready for a second.
+I also felt immense guilt for being pregnant when my beloved sister was going through infertility.
 It was a tough time in my life, and I had a very difficult time enjoying anything about my pregnancies.